EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 ### History - Key takeaways

-I could go on for days about how painful the old platform was to use both in development and in production.
-I think i'll stop here to focus on how much better our life is now with StackStorm.
+I could go on for days about how painful the old platform was to use, both in development and in production.
+I think I'll stop here to focus on how much better our life is now with StackStorm.

 Some key takeaways about the old platform is that it was painful to use,